mildsunrise/node_bpfcc/README.md

 ### Installing

 First you need to [install BCC](https://github.com/iovisor/bcc/blob/master/INSTALL.md) on your system.
+For modern distros (Ubuntu 20.04+) you can use the repository packages.
 You don't need to install everything, only the C library & development files; for instance, on Ubuntu the following should be enough:

 ~~~ bash
 sudo apt install libbpfcc-dev